wilson-mok/demo/README.md

 Source code folder: [Azure Databricks - Building a Lakehouse](./Databricks/3-building-your-lakehuse/)

-## Azure Databricks | Azure Data Factory | Building your first data pipeline
+## Part 2: Azure Databricks | Azure Data Factory | Building your first data pipeline
 This session is the second installment of a four-part series.
 In this session, I will discuss:
    * Introduce Delta Lake format.
    * Discuss different types of Databricks clusters and assoicated costs.